Uniform Mixing and Association Schemes: Future work

 \section{Future work}

-We conjecture that uniform mixing does not occur on the cycle $C_{p^2}$ for any prime $p > 3$.
-With this in mind, it would be desirable to relate the mixing properties of $C_{pm}$ to mixing properties of $C_m$ for any prime $p$ and integer $m$.
-The combination of two such results could lead to a complete classification of cycles with admit uniform mixing.
-Also it would be interesting to find additional examples of graphs in association schemes that admit uniform mixing.
+Our results strongly supports the conjecture of Ahmadi et al.~\cite{ahmadi03} that no cycle $C_n$, except for $C_3$ and $C_4$, admits uniform mixing.
+In this paper we proved that no prime cycles, except for $C_3$, admit uniform mixing.
+Thus it would be desirable to relate the mixing properties of $C_{pm}$ to mixing properties of $C_m$ for any prime $p$ and integer $m$.
+This could lead to a complete proof of Ahmadi et al.'s conjecture.

+Another area for future work is finding additional examples of graphs in association schemes that admit uniform mixing.
+Recent work by Chan shows that such graphs exist in certain schemes derived from $n$-cubes \cite{chan13}.

-We would like to know whether a graph that admits uniform mixing is necessarily regular.
-Naturally we would also like to know if the cycle $C_n$ admits uniform mixing when $n$ is odd and greater than three.
+In addition to those problems, there are still basic questions concerning uniform mixing that remain unanswered.
+For example, it is unknown whether a graph that admits uniform mixing is necessarily regular.